mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 **DELETE /questions/{question_id}**
 - Deletes the question of the given ID if it exists.
 - Request Arguments: `question_id` (integer, mandatory)
-- Returns the id of the deleted question, success value, total questions, and question list based on the current page number to update the frontend.
+- Returns the id of the deleted question, the success value, the total number of questions, and the question list based on the current page number to update the frontend.
 - Sample: `curl -X DELETE http://127.0.0.1:5000/questions/36?page=3`

 ```